Synonyms for flood

 - usage: the act of flooding; filling to overflowing

-- usage: the inward flow of the tide; "a tide in the affairs of men which, taken at the flood, leads on to fortune" -Shakespeare
+- usage: the occurrence of incoming water (between a low tide and the following high tide); "a tide in the affairs of men which, taken at the flood, leads on to fortune" -Shakespeare

-- 1. deluge, flood, inundate, swamp, fill, fill up, make full, flood in
+- 1. deluge, flood, inundate, swamp, fill, fill up, make full

 - usage: fill quickly beyond capacity; as with a liquid; "the basement was inundated after the storm"; "The images flooded his mind"

 - usage: cover with liquid, usually water; "The swollen river flooded the village"; "The broken vein had flooded blood in her eyes"